numoonchld/numoonchld.github.io/_drafts/networking-foundations.md

 ### vagrant - local server with VMBox

-- use vagrant to mock a remote web server
+- use vagrant along with VMBox to mock a remote web server
+    - good for development phase
-    - along with VMBox
+- install vagrant and VMBox on your local machine

+- create a base working directory for this project
+- open terminal and navigate to this folder
 - [init](https://www.vagrantup.com/intro/getting-started/index.html){: target="_blank"} a vagrant VMBox

-OR
+    - `vagrant init ubuntu/trusty64` installs a ubuntu (64-bit) trusty tahr VMBox

+##### initializing from a Vagrantfile:
+- create a base working directory for this project
-- make a [Vagrantfile](https://www.vagrantup.com/docs/boxes.html){: target="_blank"} like here
+- make a [Vagrantfile](https://www.vagrantup.com/docs/boxes.html){: target="_blank"} in this directory
+    - configure the Vagrantfile to install *linux*
-- navigate to vagrant config file in terminal
+- open terminal and navigate to this folder

-THEN

 - do `vagrant up` to boot up a *linux* in the terminal CLI
 - do `vagrant ssh` to log-in to this server

+##### handy vagrant commands

+- `vagrant status` shows VMBox status
+- `vagrant suspend` puts VMBox to sleep/hibernate
+- `vagrant up` boots VMBox
+- `vagrant ssh` logs into VMBox as the default vagrant user
+- `vagrant halt` shuts down the VMBox
+- `vagrant destroy` resets the VMBox to fresh install (of *linux*, in this case)

 ### linux file system